-Quickstart: Get started with Hadoop and Hive in Azure HDInsight using the Azure portal
+Quickstart: Get started with Apache Hadoop and Apache Hive in Azure HDInsight using the Azure portal

 In this quickstart, you use the Azure portal to create an HDInsight Hadoop cluster.
 You can also create a cluster using the Azure Resource Manager template.